1998 Stanley Cup playoffs: (4) Washington Capitals vs. (5) Boston Bruins

 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 1990 Wales Conference Final, where Boston won in a four-game sweep.

 Western Conference quarterfinals

 (1) Dallas Stars vs. (8) San Jose Sharks

 This was the first playoff meeting between these two teams.

 (2) Colorado Avalanche vs. (7) Edmonton Oilers

 This was the second consecutive playoff meeting and second postseason match-up between these two teams.
 Colorado won last year's Western Conference Semifinals in five games.

 (3) Detroit Red Wings vs. (6) Phoenix Coyotes

-This was the second playoff meeting between these two teams.
-Their only previous meeting was in the 1996 Western Conference Quarterfinals where Detroit defeated the Winnipeg Jets in six games.
+This was the first playoff meeting between these two teams.

 (4) St. Louis Blues vs. (5) Los Angeles Kings

 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 1969 Stanley Cup Semifinals, where St. Louis won in a four-game sweep.
+This was also the first time since 1981 that Los Angeles faced a U.S.-based opponent in the playoffs.

 Game four was the last playoff game at the Great Western Forum.